AmreenWahab/CMPE273/Assignment 2/README.md

 Expected Output on Slave

 Put a:foo to slave db
-Successfulyy added data to slavedb
+Successfully added data to slavedb
 Key in slave db : a     Value in slavedb : foo

 Put b:bar to slave db
-Successfulyy added data to slavedb
+Successfully added data to slavedb
 Key in slave db : b     Value in slavedb : bar

 Delete a from slave db